The built-in AppDynamics Events trigger initiates a flow when it receives a signal from AppDynamics.

 - Double-click the trigger (or click the pencil icon).

-- Set the authenticating user, and then copy the URL — you'll use this to set up the webhook in AppDynamics.
-Alternatively, you can create an integration user and use it as the authenticating user.
+- Set the authenticating user, and then copy the URL and Configuration Payload — you'll use these to set up a webhook in AppDynamics.
+Alternatively, you can create an integration user to use as the authenticating user.